Hudson-Liu/Fleat/README.md

 Read the documentation at [joebama.io](https://joebamabinladen.com).

 # About Fleat
 Traditional hyperparameter tuners suffer from their long runtimes and high resource consumption; even the best tuners (such as the Hyperband Tuner) require training the model 2 or 3 times over.
-Although not as generalizable as hyperparameter tuners, **Fleat attempts to make learning rate optimization much faster and less resource intensive.** On 10 different test models, Fleat was [insert percentage accuracy]% accurate compared to a Keras Hyperband tuner, while being [insert accuracy]x faster.
+Although not as generalizable as hyperparameter tuners, **Fleat makes learning rate optimization much faster and less resource intensive.** On 10 different test models, Fleat was [insert percentage accuracy]% accurate compared to a Keras Hyperband tuner, while being [insert accuracy]x faster.
 These results can be replicated in the "test.py" file.

 # Install Fleat
 Fleat works with the usual pip install: